No Such Thing As An Opinion! Not Liberal. Not Conservative. Just Logical!

 Welcome to Logic's 'Liars'!

-With that said, my site is about providing interesting "A-Ha" moments to readers.
+My site is about providing interesting "A-Ha" moments to readers.
 Moments when you become aware of a point that you've literally never heard anyone ever make!
 As part of that process, I examine and challenge (or praise, where warranted) the ideas of others!

 So, this section is about having a bit of fun and counting my conquests, if you will, while at the same time providing an interesting starting point for readers unfamiliar with my site!